Zai Lab Announces the Appointment of Dr. Rafael G. Amado as President, Head of Global Oncology Research and Development

 About Zai Lab

-Zai Lab Limited (NASDAQ: ZLAB; HKEX: 9688) is an innovative, research-based, commercial-stage biopharmaceutical company based in China and the United States focused on bringing transformative medicines for oncology, autoimmune disorders, infectious diseases, and neurological disorders to patients in China and around the world.
+Zai Lab Limited ZLAB HKEX: 9688))) is an innovative, research-based, commercial-stage biopharmaceutical company based in China and the United States focused on bringing transformative medicines for oncology, autoimmune disorders, infectious diseases, and neurological disorders to patients in China and around the world.
 Our goal is to leverage our competencies and resources to positively impact human health worldwide.

 For additional information about Zai Lab, including our products, business activities and partnerships, research, and other events or developments, please visit www.zailaboratory.com and follow us at www.twitter.com/ZaiLab_Global.